ChristinaMontasser/Election_dAPP/README.md

     3. ViewVoting

-      return --> the Array attribute
+      return --> the attribute ArrayList

     4. function to view elections till now for each president